 What are the sommelier levels?

 Then there’s the third level, which earns you the coveted green pin and Advanced Sommelier title.
 Just a handful of sommeliers pass the exam every year; it’s tough.
 Not as tough as trying to pass the Master Sommelier examination.
-Only a few hundred people have passed it in several decades.
+Only a few hundred people have given it in several decades.

 Which certification is best?

-To actually work with wine in a restaurant environment, the Court of Master Sommeliers has you covered.
+To work with wine in a restaurant environment, the Court of Master Sommeliers has you covered.
 I have heard excellent things about other schools, but most are not explicitly geared to restaurant work like the Court is.
-One thing I would say, though, is that I’ve changed my mind about the court.
+One thing I would say, though, is that I’ve changed my mind about the Court.
 In the last few years, a lot has come out about how they do business, and it’s disgusting.
-I can’t recommend them, at least for right now.
+So I can’t recommend them, at least for right now.